-From the onset we have designed the course with focus on active, hands-on learning at the expense of frontal lecture-based education.
-The culmination of this was the delivery of the student research projects where adequate (but not infinite) time is allocated to test a scientific hypothesis using the provided data and skills sets.
+690 From the onset we have designed the course with focus on active, hands-on learning at the expense of frontal lecture-based education.
+A culmination of this are the student research projects where adequate (but not infinite) time is allocated to test a scientific hypothesis using the provided data and skills sets.

-To make the course as authentic as possible, we teach and integrate a broad range of software and tools (Table 4).
-Obviously there is insufficient time within a 6-week course period to go in depth in all of the relevant topics, and we take the approach to expose the entire class to as many tools and topics and possible and provide them with an active-learning approach.
-For data mining purposes, the GPlates and SILLi programs are also linked to hands-on exercises for the entire class.
-For smaller student groups that use a specific software, sometimes only available under specific licenses, during their term projects additional hands-on sessions are organised.
+To make the course as authentic as possible, we teach and integrate a broad range of softwares and tools (Table 4).
+695 Obviously there is no time within a 6-week course period to go in depth in all of these, but the entire class is introduced to all the tools and given a demonstration.
+For data mining, GPlates and SILLi these are also linked to hands-on exercises for the entire class.
+For smaller student groups that use a specific software during their term projects additional hands-on sessions are organised.
 In addition, we used a pre-course questionnaire to identify the strengths of individual students (for instance significant experience in GPlates) who acted as additional tutors in the hands-on sessions to assist their peers.

-With such diverse software we have devised pre-loaded projects in Petrel and GPlates softwares (Figure 11), with the data packages available to anyone as part of the supplementary material (Senger and Shephard, 2023).
+With such diverse software we have devised pre-loaded projects in Petrel and GPlates softwares (Figure 10), with the data packages available to anyone as part of the supplementary material (Senger and Shephard, 2023).
 Petrel is largely used to spatially integrate surface (terrain models, bathymetry, geological, topographical and satellite maps) with subsurface (borehole and geophysical data plus geomodels).
-The thematic data set provided for the AGx51 builds on the ongoing Svalbox project.
+The thematic data set provided for the AGx51 builds on the ongoing

+- 705 Svalbox project.
 The key benefit of such direct integration is to spend less time on data loading and more time on the scientific benefits of data integration, for instance in the AGx51 student projects.
-The integration of multi-physical data, for instance geophysics with geology, also facilitates joint interpretation.
-Finally, the provision of curated (and regularly updated) databases as we do for the AGx51 course is even more important in the Arctic where data are often fragmentary and acquired sparsely over a large area.
+The integration of multi-physical data, for instance aerogephysics with geology, also facilitates joint interpretation.
+Finally, the provision of curated (and regularly updated) databases as we do for the AGx51 course is even more important in the Arctic where data are often fragmentary and acquired sparsely over a large area. - 710

-Figure 11: Synthesis of the spatial and temporal elements provided in the supplementary material (Senger and Shephard, 2023).
+Figure 10: Synthesis of the spatial and temporal elements provided in the supplementary material (Senger and Shephard, 2023).
 A) Interactive geological map of Svalbard also showing the location of published profiles (dashed lines; includes both seismic profiles and geological cross-sections) and location of boreholes and selected published sedimentary logs from outcrops.
-B) Zoom-in of a 3D view of Billefjorden where a digital terrain model was draped with a geological map and two profiles across the Billefjorden Fault Zone are co-visualized.
+B) Zoomin of a 3D view of Billefjorden where a digital terrain model was draped with a geological map and two profiles across the Billefjorden Fault Zone are co-visualized.
 C) Published paleogeographic map (Dallmann (2015) from the Barremian (125 Ma), overlain with the extent of HALIP magmatism onshore Svalbard.
 D) Published magnetic anomaly map (Dallmann 2015).
 E) Example of crustal thickness map at present day as illustrated in GPlates.
 The software also facilitates the digital visualisation of plate tectonic reconstructions through geological time.